Bg

 23 month old sleep schedule: Bedtime and nap schedule

-It’s common for 23 month olds to resist falling asleep at bedtime.
-This is often due to a combination of needing a longer wake window before bed, coupled with independence-seeking behaviors.
+Is your little one resisting falling asleep at bedtime?
+At 23 months, this is often due to a combination of needing a longer wake window before bed and independence-seeking behaviors.

 Editor’s note